Epicor Prophet 21 & Kinetic On-Prem End-of-Life: What It Means and How We Help

 -

-Frequently tied to legacy SSRS reporting and custom workflows
+Frequently tied to legacy SSRS and Crystal reporting.

 -